ElectronicRave/RP-Launcher/README.md

 - A  - Launch the Game
 - B  - Goes back to the Home Page
+- L1 - Previnious Page
+- R1 - Next Page
-- L1 - Changes the Game List to the previous System
+- L2 - Previous System
-- R1 - Changes the Game List to the next System
+- R2 - Next System
-- TOUCH - Access to search Games
+- TOUCH - Access to All, Favorite, Played and Search

 ### Favorite mode